ngand000/nicebreakers/userManual.md

     - Click Report to file the report and exit popup
   - Outbound Pages:
     - Click the Nicebreakers logo to return to the Activities Page

+- Report page
+  - This page is not accessible through the main website
+  - Scroll around to view the reported activities/questions
+  - Click a post to view its contents, report message(s), and get admin options
+    - Click "resolve" to reject the report(s) and keep the post up
+    - Click "remove" to approve the report(s) and take down the post

 ## How to Report a Bug